jamon9000/submission-system-instructions/bju-webui.md

 > Note: The images here were produced on an OS X machine, but the same instructions (unless otherwise noted) also apply to Windows / Linux machines.

+You can [watch a short video](https://bju.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=8d5ae2d3-c3e3-4d71-a287-a9520154baaa) that demonstrates how to do all of the below.

 ## Submitting Assignments

 To submit an assignment, go to [Submitter](https://protect.bju.edu/cps/submit/upload).